Dollar up from selloff, Bernanke testimony to set outlook

 "We still buy into the idea of relative out performance of the U.S. economy and that supports the dollar," said Paul Robson, FX strategist at RBS, adding that market uncertainty could, however, weigh on the dollar this week.

-The dollar index .DXY, which measures the greenback versus a basket of currencies, rose a scant 0.02 percent on the day to 82.989, recovering from last week's low of 82.418.
+The dollar index, which measures the greenback versus a basket of currencies, rose a scant 0.02 percent on the day to 82.989, recovering from last week's low of 82.418.
 Support was at its 100-day moving average around 82.670.

 Jens Nordvig, global head of FX strategy at Nomura Securities in New York, said comments from Bernanke last week created more uncertainty about the timing of tapering of QE and the Fed's confidence level in the outlook.